Yandex Cloud

 This is a required field.

-backend or group of backends that will process requests with domain names and resource paths, i.e., HTTP URI paths or gRPC method names, specified in this Ingress rule.
+Backend or group of backends to process requests with the specified domain name and URI path or gRPC call name.

 IngressBackendIngressBackend